Mo7mud/Laravel-hijri-date/README.md

 ### Customizing how dates are converted between Hijri and Gregorian

-By default, the package uses [an external map](https://gist.github.com/Remls/b0ebba53bb2a8670f333f8a88de4aae3) between Hijri and Gregorian dates in Maldives to convert between the two.
+By default, the package uses [an external map](https://gist.githubusercontent.com/Mo7mud/181391cfc18bbaf34ad3d961d659a6f4/raw) between Hijri and Gregorian dates in Umm al-Qura to convert between the two.
 This map is cached and reused for subsequent conversions.

 You may customize for how long the map is cached by changing `config/hijri.php` > `conversion.cache_period`.

 You may manually re-fetch data from the external source by running `php artisan hijri:fetch`.

 The package also comes with an alternative class for converting dates using calculations instead of a map.
-You may enable it by changing `config/hijri.php` > `conversion.converter` to `\Remls\HijriDate\Converters\MaldivesEstimateG2HConverter::class`.
+You may enable it by changing `config/hijri.php` > `conversion.converter` to `\Remls\HijriDate\Converters\MakkaEstimateG2HConverter::class`.

 You may customize how dates are converted by: